Transient Random-Noise Bursts with Announcements

-Transient Random-Noise Bursts with Announcements is the second studio album by English-French rock band Stereolab, released on 10 August 1993 and was issued by Duophonic Records and Elektra Records.
-It was recorded with an expanded line-up, and is generally considered to be the band's noisiest release due to its emphasis on distorted guitars and keyboard sounds.
+Transient Random-Noise Bursts with Announcements is the second studio album by English-French band Stereolab, released on 10 August 1993 and was issued by Duophonic Records and Elektra Records.
+It is their first full studio album to feature long-serving members Mary Hansen (backing vocals, tambourine, guitar) and Andy Ramsay (drums).
+It is distinguished by its emphasis on distorted guitars, feedback, and dissonant keyboard sounds.